- Main purpose of SLRUs

 Other

-To determine if our system is creating Multixact SLRUs, we can query the pg_stat_slru view.
-We’d see non-zero numbers for the data points (rows) below, when the system is creating SLRU data.
+To determine if our system is creating MultiXact SLRUs, we can query the pg_stat_slru view.
+We’d see non-zero numbers in rows below when the system is creating SLRU data.

 select name from pg_stat_slru;